 SaltStack SecOps helps security and IT teams collaborate better.
 Effective SecOps is no longer a “nice to have,” it is essential to the security and success of digital business.
 But easier said than done.

-As Stephen, Brian, and Zach demonstrated, it is possible to escape compliance hell, but security and IT teams have to be willing to work together ultimately for the benefit of the company.
+As Stephen, Brian, and Zach demonstrated, it is possible to escape compliance hell.
+Security and IT teams have to be willing to work together ultimately for the benefit of the company.

 And with infrastructure complexity at scale, the reality is humans can’t do it alone.
 Automation is essential to keep up with the never-ending vulnerability reports.
-Automation is necessary to actually fix vulnerabilities, and non-compliant, misconfigured systems in near real time in order to stay a step ahead of the bad guys and to deliver continuous compliance.
+Automation is necessary to actually fix vulnerabilities, and non-compliant, misconfigured systems.
+It is done in near real time.
+Stay a step ahead of the bad guys and deliver continuous compliance.